SakiiCode/lv_bevy_ecs/README.md

 You have to move LVGL objects into this database, so that they don't go out of scope and get deallocated.
 Bevy's Observers will mirror these database operations to LVGL's world.

+### But I don't want to use an ECS...

+Enabling the `no_ecs` feature unlocks some functions that allow you to bring your own storage solution.

+If you don't care about storage at all, and know in advance that a Widget will live for the rest of the program's execution, you can call `Widget::leak()` to leak memory and prevent calling the destructor.

+Check out [no_ecs.rs]() on how to use it.

 ## Usage

 It is highly recommended to read [Chapter 14 of the Unofficial Bevy Cheat Book](https://bevy-cheatbook.github.io/programming.html) before using this library.